Game Programmer

 Two-Mode Settings Panel

 The HUD Edit Panel has two modes — compact and advanced.
 In compact mode it shows the most common toggles.
 Enabling Advanced Options expands the panel and reveals extra sections: Frames (Pet Frame, Raid Frames) and Combat (Cast Bar, Stance Bar, Pet Bar).
-The panel itself is draggable in edit mode.
-All checkboxes wire directly to the HudEditSettings struct which propagates visibility changes to every frame instantly.

 Advanced Options